insightfinder/InsightAgent/mariadb/README.md

 * **`sql`**: The query string for mssql.
 Use template filed {{start_time}} or {{end_time}} to replace the time in sql.
 Example: """SELECT * FROM {{database}}.normalized_hourly WHERE {{database}}.normalized_hourly.collection_time >= '{{start_time}}' and {{database}}.normalized_hourly.collection_time < '{{end_time}}' """
 * **`sql_time_format`**: The {{start_time}} and {{end_time}} format in sql, as library [arrow](https://arrow.readthedocs.io/en/latest/#supported-tokens).
 Example: YYYYMMDD
 * `sql_time_range`: History data time range, Example: 2020-04-14 00:00:00,2020-04-15 00:00:00.
 If this option is set, the agent will execute sql by time range and time interval, and `sql_time_interval` is required.
-* `sql_time_range`: History data time range, Example: 2020-04-14 00:00:00,2020-04-15 00:00:00.
-If this option is set, the agent will execute sql by time range and time interval, and `sql_time_interval` is required.
 * `sql_time_interval`: Time range interval, unit is second.
 Example: 86400.
 * `filters_include`: Used to filter messages based on allowed values.
 * `filters_exclude`: Used to filter messages based on unallowed values.